 SER Metro-Detroit began to operate the SER Learning Academy in 2008 as part of our efforts to keep youth in school and transform their paths to the future.

-SER LEARNING ACADEMY is an alternative high school for youth aged 16-19 years old.
-The school is unique in that it is tailored to the needs of each student.
+SER YOUTHBUILD LEARNING ACADEMY is an alternative high school for youth aged 16-21 years old.
+The school is unique in that it is tailored to the needs of each student and is open to residents of any city.
 Its model combines classroom instruction with technology and enables students to learn a trade while in school.
-We are a high school diploma program, not a G.E.D. program.
+We are a high school diploma program and a Hazel Park Schools diploma is granted once a student completes the required number of credits for graduation.

-SER LEARNING ACADEMY is structured so that students participate in academic instruction in the classroom and on the computer for part of the day and in hands-on vocational training for the remainder of the school day.
-Students may select from building trades and computer technology classes as a career path.
+SER YOUTHBUILD LEARNING ACADEMY is structured so that students participate in academic instruction in the classroom and on the computer for most of the day and in hands-on build trades training for the remainder of the school day.
+Students also have the opportunity to earn monetary stipends, credits toward items at our school store, and have the option of working one day per week in an employment position which we provide.
+Bus tickets and/or gas cards are also offered for those who qualify.
 Academic instruction is inclusive of all core subject areas required for high school graduation and uses a State-approved curriculum.
 School personnel also provide students with career and academic counseling and assistance with the transition into higher education or employment.

-Prior to enrollment, a credit audit is conducted to evaluate individual student needs and an academic program, based upon the student’s needs, is created.
+Prior to enrollment, a credit audit is conducted to evaluate individual student needs and an academic program, based on the student’s needs, is created.
 Students meeting the Michigan Merit Curriculum graduation requirements for Alternative Education will receive their diploma.
-The program is small so that we are able to meet the individual needs of the students.
+Our school is relatively small so that we are able to meet the individual needs of the students.
 Because of this, enrollment is conducted on a first come, first-served basis.

 SER Metro-Detroit YouthBuild Construction Institute program unites education, leadership, and youth development services, along with hands-on training to assist young people become leaders of their community and pursue achievable goals that will establish a productive life.
 Nationally, YouthBuild is a non-profit organization which provides education, counseling and job skills to unemployed young American adults, generally high school dropouts.
 This program is funded by the Department of Labor and Employment and Training Department.
 There are 273 YouthBuild programs in the United States, with a total capacity of about 10,000 students yearly, and there are similar programs underway in over 15 countries.